 The objective of the exercise of voting rights policy is to express, through the act of voting an independent opinion, in line with Trecento AM’s commitment and SRI policy, individually or collectively (in concerted action, in accordance with the rules in force in each country) and in the interest of the holders.

 The management company’s policy for exercising voting rights is also adapted to its size and financial means.

-For more details on our policy for exercising voting rights and our principles for voting at general shareholders meetings, you can consult and download our policy for exercising voting rights by clicking on this link.
+For more details on our policy for exercising voting rights and our principles for voting at general shareholders meetings, you can consult and download our policy and reporting for exercising voting rights by clicking on this link.

 Also find all of our votes at general shareholders meetings by clicking on this link.

 Trecento AM has formalized a shareholder commitment policy which consists of an investor encouraging issuers to integrate ESG criteria as part of their development strategy and encouraging them to improve their practices over time.